dhlee421/CSAdvanced/WPF-Consider.md

 - Dependency properties는 DependencyObject class로 부터 상속받은 Dictionary에 key/value 쌍으로 저장된다.

+- Windows Presentation Foundation (WPF) provides a set of services that can be used to extend the functionality of a type's property.
+Collectively, these services are referred to as the __WPF property system__.
+A property that's __backed__ by the __WPF property system__ is known as a __dependency property__.
+This overview describes the WPF property system and the capabilities of a dependency property, including how to use existing dependency properties in XAML and in code.
+This overview also introduces specialized aspects of dependency properties, such as dependency property metadata, and how to create your own dependency property in a custom class.

 ```csharp
       public static readonly DependencyProperty SetTextProperty =
          DependencyProperty.Register("SetText", typeof(string), typeof(UserControl1), new